Ketoprak Recipe (Indonesian Vermicelli Salad With Spicy Peanut Sauce)

 But now you can make your own lontong in a food-grade plastic bag.
 You can check my post on how to make lontong without banana leaves.

-Before I go on sharing my recipe, let me tell you a little bit about the difference between lontong and ketupat.
+Before I share my recipe, let me tell you a little bit about the difference between lontong and ketupat.

-The difference between lontong and ketupat lies in how you wrap it before you cook the rice.
+The difference between lontong and ketupat lies in how you wrap the rice before cooking.

-Lontong uses banana leaves that are rolled into a cylinder and you put the rice in that cylinder tube.
-Whilst ketupat uses palm leaves that are woven into a sort of diamond-shaped pouch.ย
+Lontong uses banana leaves rolled into cylinders, and you put the rice in them.
+Ketupat uses palm leaves woven into a diamond-shaped pouch.

 Both lontong and ketupat are cooked by boiling them in water for long hours.
-It normally takes 2-3 hours to boil them.
-It depends on how big your lontong/ ketupat is and how many lontong/ketupat you put in the pot.
+It normally takes 2-3 hours to boil them, depending on how big your lontong/ ketupat is and how many lontong/ketupat you put in the pot.

-Unlike western salad, many Indonesian salads and dishes use lontong or ketupat, the hard-boiling rice that some people in the west call it rice cake.ย
+Unlike Western salads, many Indonesian salads and dishes use lontong or ketupat, the hard-boiling rice that some people in the West call rice cake.

-When you have your lontong ready, you can dice your tofu and fry them.
+When your lontong is ready, you can dice your tofu and fry it.
 And set aside.

-Then soak your rice vermicelli in hot boiling water for about 3 minutes.
+Then, soak your rice vermicelli in hot, boiling water for about 3 minutes.
 Drain it and set it aside.
-And do the same for bean sprouts.
-Soak them in hot boiling water for about 2-3 minutes, drain the water and set aside.
+Do the same for bean sprouts.
+Soak them in boiling water for about 2-3 minutes, drain, and set them aside.

 rice vermicelli soaked in hot water